Mentoring Program

 zgazzillo3@gatech.edu

 Hey y’all!
-I’m Noel, and I’m a second year PhD student from Birmingham, Alabama.
+I’m Noel, and I’m a third year PhD student from Birmingham, Alabama.
 I completed my undergrad at LSU majoring in physics and math, but I spent all four years doing physical oceanography research (with a tiny bit of computational high-energy physics near the end).
 Here at Georgia Tech, I currently work with Professor Walt de Heer and Professor Claire Berger in experimental condensed matter — mostly on graphene.
 While I don’t study environmental science anymore, I still love to be outside (mostly through biking).
-As someone who was just in your shoes, I’m looking forward to helping y’all get acclimated!
+I’m looking forward to helping y’all get acclimated!

 Noel Dudeck